 Take the flow of energy, for example.
 When a person experiences an adrenaline rush, they immediately feel a surge of energy.
 This energy gives them the power and strength to do the unthinkable.
-Like, run for miles, jump high, and overcome difficult obstacles.
+Like, running for miles, jumping high, and overcoming difficult obstacles.

 While heart failure completely deflates the body of all the energy it has.
 As a result, people feel weak and exhausted.
 They can’t exercise or run.
 In many cases, patients notice swelling in the feet and ankles, which makes walking even more difficult.

 Another telltale difference is alertness.
 When the adrenaline starts to kick in, our senses become sharper and our minds clearer.
 The body finds it easy to concentrate and becomes more alert.
 With it, they can think better and analyze all the difficulties at hand.
 In this state, the human body will do everything it takes to survive.

 Heart failure hinders the brain’s capacity to remain alert and focused.
 It reduces alertness and concentration, which makes thinking incredibly taxing.
 When a person experiences heart failure, they immediately have the need to rest or wait it out.
 They lose their ability to think clearly.